sampaat/corvinus-quant-R/1_git/1-version-control-using-git.md

 ========================================================

 - It would be nice to share my codes and its history with others
-- It would be nice to let that suggest modifications
+- It would be nice to let them suggest modifications

 **How can I do this without sending around emails of zip files and sharing dropbox libraries?**